smash-transport/smash-vhlle-hybrid/README.md

 ## Using a custom SMASH configuration file for the initial conditions

 In addition to the above described predefined Au+Au and Pb+Pb collisions, it is possible to employ a custom `SMASH` configuration file in the initial stage.
 This file is expected to be located in the  `[...]/configs/` directory and named `smash_initial_conditions_custom.yaml`.
 An example configuration is shipped with the `SMASH-vHLLE-hybrid`, it can be modified as desired.
+Among the essential parameters the collision system and impact parameter range can be adjusted in the configuration file `smash_initial_conditions_custom.yaml`, while the collision energy needs to be specified in the file `CMakeLists.txt` as an argument of the function `run_custom_hybrid(energy)`.
 To run the hybrid with this custom configuration file, execute the following commands:

     make custom_IC
     make custom_hydro